brianjimerson/demo-library/tcp-egress-gateway/README.md

 ## Application Installation

-There is a separate folder called [`ecommerce-microservices`](https://github.com/aspenmesh/se-workshop-demo-library/ecommerce-microservices) that contains a demonstration of microservices on Aspen Mesh.
-One of the microservices, `payment-service`, requires an egress gateway to make an API call to Stripe, a credit card processing API.
-Two of the microservices, `payment-service` and `payment-history` communicate through the RabbitMQ server as well.
+There is a separate repository called [`catalog-demo`](https://github.com/brianjimerson/catalog-demo) that contains a demonstration of microservices on Aspen Mesh.
+One of the microservices, `payment-backend`, requires an egress gateway to make an API call to Stripe, a credit card processing API.
+Two of the microservices, `payment-backend` and `payment-history` communicate through the RabbitMQ server as well.

 First, install all of the services without any egress setup.
-For more details on configuration see the [`README`](https://github.com/brijimerson/ecommerce-microservices/README.md) in the `ecommerce-microservices` repository.
+For more details on configuration see the [`README`](https://github.com/brijimerson/catalog-demo/README.md) in the `catalog-demo` repository.

 ```
-cd ecommerce-microservices/deploy
+cd catalog-demo/deploy
 ./install-all.sh
 ./deploy-all.sh
 ```

-You also need to patch the `payment-history` and `payment-service` deployments to override the default RabbitMQ connection settings.
-Edit `patch-payment-service.yaml`and `patch-payment-history.yaml `, update the host, username, port, and SSL settings, and then apply the patches:
+You also need to patch the `payment-backend` and `payment-history` deployments to override the default RabbitMQ connection settings.
+Edit `patch-payment-backend.yaml`and `patch-payment-history.yaml `, update the host, username, port, and SSL settings, and then apply the patches:

 ```
-kubectl patch deployment payment-service -n ecommerce --patch "$(cat patch-payment-service.yaml)"
+kubectl patch deployment payment-backend -n ecommerce --patch "$(cat patch-payment-backend.yaml)"
 kubectl patch deployment payment-history -n ecommerce --patch "$(cat patch-payment-history.yaml)"
 ```